Vinelab/bowler/README.md

 --deadLetterExchangeName : The dead letter exchange NAME.
 Defaults to deadLetterQueueName --deadLetterExchangeType : The dead letter exchange TYPE.
 Supported exchanges: fanout, direct, topic.
-Defaults to fanout --deadLetterRoutingKey : The dead letter ROUTING KEY --messageTtl : If set, specifies how long, in milliseconds, before a message is declared dead letter
+Defaults to fanout --deadLetterRoutingKey : The dead letter ROUTING KEY --messageTTL : If set, specifies how long, in milliseconds, before a message is declared dead letter
 ```

 ### Publish/Subscribe
-Bowler provide a default Pub/Sub implementation, where the user doesn't need to care about nothing more than:
+Bowler provide a default Pub/Sub implementation, where the user doesn't need to care about the setup.

 #### 1. Publish the Message